go-spatial/atlante/atlante/grids/postgresql/README.md

 ## SQL Properties

-These properties allow one to redefine the sql used to retrieve the grid There are two, one for mdgid, the other for lng/lat values
+These properties allow one to redefine the sql used to retrieve the grid There are three, for mdgid, for lng/lat and bounds values
 * `query_mdgid` (string) : [optional] the sql used to retrieve the grid values for an mdgid

 Example SQL for a 50k grid